netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - {{QUIC-TRANSPORT}} uses a 4-uple of local/remote IP/port to
 distinguish paths.
-- {{QUIC-MP}} extends this with a path IDs to distinguish logical paths (connections).
+- {{QUIC-MP}} extends the 4-tuple with a path IDs to distinguish logical paths (connections).
 - PANs can typically distinguish paths through detailed path metadata based on the physical network path.
-The metadata may also include an expiration date.
+The metadata may additionally include an expiration date that may or may not be used to distinguish path instances.

 When using a PAN, the path identity can and should be used to detect changes even when the 4-tuple of local/remote IP/port (or equivalent) stays the same.

+**TODO reference RECOMMENDATIONS, but exclude expiration**.

 Change detection can be useful to avoid unintended path changes or to trigger actions, such as resetting congestion control or RTT estimation algorithms.

-### Interoperability of QUIC-MP and PAN Path Identity
+### Interoperability of the QUIC-MP Path ID and the Network Paths

 Unfortunately, there is not always a 1:1 mapping between path IDs and networks paths as they are used in SCION.